Mary Hazelton Wade

 Mary Hazelton Blanchard Wade (March 23, 1860 – 1936) was an American writer.

 Born Mary Hazelton Blanchard in Charlestown, Massachusetts, daughter of Charles Hentry and Caroline Cecilia Blanchard, she was educated at a high school in Malden and then received further education by private tutors.
 In 1877 she began working as a teacher.
 On November 14, 1882, she was married to Louis Francis Wade.
-Mary became a prolific author, particularly of children's fiction.
+Mary became a prolific author, particularly of children's fiction, including contribution to the Our Little Cousin series.